maxvfischer/DIY-CNC-machine/README.md

 ![assemble_carriage_8](./images/build/frame/assemble_carriage_8.jpg)

-The two smaller 200 mm MGN12H rails were then attached to the back of the vertical carriage slider.
-First, the MGN12H blocks were carefully removed from each rail.
-After that, the rails were screwed in place on the back of the vertical carriage slider using 20 mm M3 screws.
+2x smaller 200 mm MGN12H rails (**O20**) were then attached to the back of the vertical carriage slider.
+First, the MGN12H blocks (**O22**) were carefully removed from each rail.
+After that, the rails were screwed in place on the back of the vertical carriage slider using 16x 20 mm M3 screws (**S04**).
 The MGN12H blocks were then slided back on and each end were blocked using tape.

 ![assemble_carriage_9](./images/build/frame/assemble_carriage_9.jpg)